mmbensalah/bike_share/README.md

 # README

 We created this app as a final TDD Rails project for BackEnd Module 2.
 This README outlines our process, so that future students might use it as resource for their own beginning Rails projects.
-To see this app in action, visit https://sheltered-cove-57622.herokuap… and look around!
+To see this app in action, visit https://sheltered-cove-57622.herokuapp.com and look around!
+First browse around as a visitor to see what you have access to.
+Then create an account and see what a user has access to.

 Group members: